Click for homepage

 Enigma G interior (battery compartment removed)

 The Dutch Navy purchased the first six counter machines — Enigma model A28 — in 1928 [1].
 These machines had the same size as a 'regular' Enigma and the rotors were of 'normal' size.
-In 1931, shortly after ChiMaAG introduced the Enigma G31, the Dutch Navy ordered one of the new smaller machines, G 128, probably for evaluation and for testing the compatibility with the A28.
+In 1931, shortly after ChiMaAG introduced the Enigma G31, the Dutch Navy ordered one of the new smaller machines, G128, probably for evaluation and for testing the compatibility with the A28.

 World War II

 During the war, the Dutch Navy operated from the UK, and the Enigma G machines were used aboard ships and submarines.
 After the sinking of two submarines — O-13 in June 1940 and O-22 in November 1940 — they were no longer used aboard submarines and were redistributed to other Dutch Naval units operating in British waters [1].
-It is likely that G219 was part of it.
+It is likely that G219 was part of this.

 Post-war use